-Regarding $m$-approximation ratio, we observe that there are at least $\frac{n}{m}$ different values in at least one coordinate.
+Regarding the $m$-approximation ratio, we observe that there are at least $\frac{n}{m}$ different values in at least one coordinate.
 Otherwise, we may assume that we have at most $\frac{n}{m} -1$ unique values in each coordinate.
-This would imply that are at most $(\frac{n}{m} -1)\times m$ distinct points by the pigeonhole principle; which contradicts that we have $n$ unique points.
-As Algorithm~\ref{algo:greedy} picks all distinct values in any coordinate, returned PMI sequence has size at least $\frac{n}{m}$.
-Note that there is at least one unique minimum point (corresponding to the leader itself) in each of $m$ directions so algorithm is $(\frac{n}{m})$-approximation as well.
+This would imply that there are at most $(\frac{n}{m} -1)\times m$ distinct points by the pigeonhole principle, which contradicts that we have $n$ unique points.
+As Algorithm~\ref{algo:greedy} picks all distinct values in any coordinate, the returned PMI sequence has a size of at least $\frac{n}{m}$.
+Note that there is at least one unique minimum point (corresponding to the leader itself) in each of $m$ directions, so the algorithm is $(\frac{n}{m})$-approximation as well.

-It is obvious to see that when $m$ is at most $\log n$ there are at least $\frac{n}{\log n}$ different values in at least one coordinate by the same argument.
-To see why $\log n$-approximation ratio holds when $m$ is large, note that there is at least one unique minimum point (corresponding to the leader itself) in each of $m$ directions so when $m\ge \frac{n}{\log n}$, the algorithm will clearly include all of those unique points in the PMI sequence returned.
-Thus, approximation ratios follows.
+It is evident that when $m$ is at most $\log n$, there are at least $\frac{n}{\log n}$ different values in at least one coordinate by the same argument.
+To see why $\log n$-approximation ratio holds when $m$ is large, note that there is at least one unique minimum point (corresponding to the leader itself) in each of $m$ directions so when $m\ge \frac{n}{\log n}$, the algorithm will include all of those unique points in the returned PMI sequence.
+Thus, the approximation ratio follows.

 If there exists a PMI sequence of length $n$, then the network is strong structurally controllable with a given set of leaders.
-The greedy algorithm presented above always returns a PMI sequence of length $n$ if there exists one.
-We state this result in the following lemma. \begin{lem} If there exists a PMI sequence of length $n$, then Algorithm~\ref{algo:greedy} always returns an optimal PMI. \end{lem} \textit{Proof:} We observe that if there exists a PMI sequence of length $n$, then by Lemma~\ref{obs:conflict_bound} we can not have a conflict as defined in Section~\ref{sec:exact_algorithm}.
+The greedy algorithm presented above always returns a PMI sequence of length $n$ if there exists one. \begin{lem} If there exists a PMI sequence of length $n$, then Algorithm~\ref{algo:greedy} always returns an optimal PMI. \end{lem} \textit{Proof:} We observe that if there exists a PMI sequence of length $n$, then by Lemma~\ref{obs:conflict_bound}, we can not have a conflict as defined in Section~\ref{sec:exact_algorithm}.
 In the absence of any conflict, we can always find a unique minimum point along some coordinate.
 Consequently, in Algorithm~\ref{algo:greedy}, statements in \textbf{else} will never be executed and algorithm will return a PMI sequence of length $n$.